aiva4405/ConwayGame/README.md

 Conway's Game of Life made in Java.
-It runs through the console in whatever IDE is used
+It runs through the console in BlueJ, unknown if it works in other IDEs